MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 > [!TIP]
 > Device control for Microsoft Defender for Endpoint on macOS can control access to iOS devices, portable devices such as cameras, and removable media such as USB devices.
 See [Device Control for macOS](mac-device-control-overview.md).

-### Endpoint DLP
+### Use Endpoint DLP to prevent file copying to USB

 To prevent copying of files to USB based on file sensitivity use [Endpoint DLP](/purview/endpoint-dlp-learn-about).

 ## Control access to BitLocker encrypted removable media (Preview)

-You use BitLocker to control access to removable media.
+You use BitLocker to control access to removable media or to ensure that devices are encrypted.

 ### BitLocker support for removable media